orbitdb/field-manual/01_Tutorial/01_Basics.md

     - The **name** of the database
 3. The final part is the name you provided, in this case `pieces`, which becomes the final part of the multiaddress

-> *Note:* Addresses that start with Qm… are typically CIDv0 content addresses, while addresses that start with zdpu…. are CIDv1.
-Misunderstanding OrbitDB addresses can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
+Learn more about multiaddress and manifest in the [OrbitDB Guide](https://github.com/orbitdb/orbit-db/blob/main/GUIDE.md#address)

 #### What just happened?

-Your code created a local OrbitDB database, of type "docstore", writable only by the user who created it.
+Your code created a local OrbitDB database, of type `docstore`, writable only by the user who created it.
+Here it is the OrbitDB instance --on top of an IPFS node that has the correct id, which we assume is controlled by you-- that created it.

 - `defaultOptions` and `docStoreOptions` define the parameters for the database we are about to create.
   - `accessController: { write: [orbitdb.identity.id] }` defines the ACL, or "Access Control List".
 In this instance we are restricting `write` access to ONLY the OrbitDB instances identified by our particular `id`
-  - `indexBy: "hash"` is a docstore-specific option, which specifies which field to index our database by
+  - `indexBy: "hash"` is a `docstore`-specific option, which specifies the field by which our database is indexed
-- `pieces = await orbitdb.docstore('pieces', options)` is the magic line that creates the database.
-Once this line is completed, the database is open and can be acted upon.
+- `pieces = await orbitdb.docstore('pieces', options)` is the API call that creates the database.
+Once this instruction is executed, the database is open and can be acted upon.

 > **Caution!** A note about identity: Your public key is not your identity.
 We repeat, *your public key is not your identity*.
 That being said, it is often used as such for convenience's sake, and the lack of better alternatives.
 So, in the early parts of this  tutorial we say "writable only to you" when we really mean "writable only by an OrbitDB instance on top of an IPFS node that has the correct id, which we are assuming is controlled by you."

-##### What else happened in Node.js?
+### What else happened in Node.js?

 You will see some activity inside your project's `orbitdb/` folder.
-This is good.
+Type the `ls` command from the console:
+> **Note to the authors:** Are you sure that these informations haven't moved elsewhere? in `orbitdb/`?
+I see nothing else there than the first folder `Qm...`

 ```bash
 $ ls orbitdb/